 Repeatability: This course may not be repeated for additional credits.

 ARCH 5596.
-Seminar in Architectural Theory.
+General Theories in Architecture.
 3 Credit Hours.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.